Latvia to Host the 36th European Union Contest for Young Scientists

 Photo: Toms Grīnbergs

 “STEAM fields – science, technology, engineering, arts, and mathematics – are the cornerstones of our future development.
 Our task is not only to build a strong educational environment, but also to promote these fields in society, inspiring young people to be bold and creative.
-The European Union Contest for Young Scientists is a fantastic opportunity to show how talented and determined the next generation of scientists across Europe is,” emphasises Minister for Education and Science, Dace Melbārde.
+The European Union Contest for Young Scientists is a fantastic opportunity to show how talented and determined the next generation of scientists across Europe,” emphasises Minister for Education and Science, Dace Melbārde.

 EUCYS is an annual contest organised by the European Commission since 1989, bringing together the most talented students from Europe and beyond to present their scientific projects.
 EUCYS aims to foster interest in science, strengthen international cooperation, and cultivate a culture of innovation throughout Europe.
 Only those students who have received the highest awards in their national competitions are eligible to participate.
 Latvian students have taken part in EUCYS since 1999.